arrase/ai-shell-assistant/README.md

 The assistant can be run with different arguments to customize its behavior:

 - `--prompt`: Allows you to execute a direct query in non-interactive mode.
 The assistant will respond to the provided query and then exit.
-Example:
     ```bash
     ai-shell-assistant --prompt "What is the purpose of the os.path.join function in Python?"
     ```

 - `--file`: Loads the contents of a specific file into the agent's context.
 The assistant will take the contents of that file into account when responding.
-Example:
     ```bash
     ai-shell-assistant --file ./src/main.py
     ```

 - `--dir`: Recursively loads the contents of all files in a directory into the agent's context.
 Useful for queries about entire projects.
-Example:
     ```bash
     ai-shell-assistant --dir ./src/
     ```